Motomami

 The album's release was preceded by three singles along with "Hentai" as a promotional single.
 "La Fama" was released on 11 November 2021 as the album's lead single, attaining both critical and commercial success.
 The song peaked at number two on the US Hot Latin Songs chart and reached the top ten in France, El Salvador, Spain and Panama.
 "Saoko" and "Chicken Teriyaki" were released as the second and third singles, respectively, both reaching the top twenty in Spain.
 Other promotional initiatives included a Grand Theft Auto Online radio station and a performance on Saturday Night Live, becoming the first Spanish solo act to serve as the show's musical guest.
 Rosalía embarked on the Motomami World Tour from July to December 2022, traveling around Europe and the Americas.
 A deluxe edition of the album, titled Motomami +, was released on 9 September featuring five additional tracks, including the hit single "Despechá".

 Upon its release, Motomami received universal acclaim from music critics, many of whom praised the experimentation and genre-bending sounds.
-It later became the best reviewed and most discussed album of the year on Metacritic.
-Commercially, the album entered twenty-two charts in nineteen countries and reached the top ten in seven countries.
+It later became the best reviewed and most discussed album of 2022 on Metacritic.
+Commercially, the album entered twenty-two charts in nineteen countries and reached the top ten in seven of them.
 Motomami entered major market charts, reaching the top forty in both on the UK Albums Chart and the Billboard 200.
 In Spain, it peaked atop the PROMUSICAE chart for six consecutive weeks.
 It also became the second most-streamed female album of the year worldwide.

 At the 23rd Annual Latin Grammy Awards, Motomami won Album of the Year, Best Alternative Music Album, Best Engineered Album and Best Recording Package, making Rosalía the first woman to win Album of the Year twice, whilst "La Fama" was nominated for Record of the Year and "Hentai" for Song of the Year and Best Alternative Song.
 It also won Best Latin Rock or Alternative Album at the 65th Annual Grammy Awards, while its lack of nominations in the general field categories was widely considered a "snub" by the Recording Academy.